Tara-Cloud/aws-cdk-tutorial/README.md

 We are about to build our first cdk application!
 We will work with CDK using the command line interface.
 Familiarizing yourself with common CDK commands is a great way to familiarize yourself with the overall lifecycle of a CDK application.
 Take a moment to review the graphic below.
 These commands are the same for Windows, Linux, and MacOS users.
 ![img](readme-assets/cdk_app_lifecycle.png)

-'*' *note that CloudFormation is out of scope for this tutorial but an important tool to familiarize yourself with in order to build infrastructure as code expertise.
+*\*note that CloudFormation is out of scope for this tutorial but an important tool to familiarize yourself with in order to build infrastructure as code expertise.
 Check out the [CloudFormation User Guide](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html) to learn more.*

 ## Let's Build a CDK App!